What is the DSS?

 Relevance and Consistency

-Provide clear and relevant content
+- Provision of clear and relevant content.

 Thanks for letting us know that this page is useful for you!